-For the Canadian fishery a score of 80 is appropriate for Canada because dispute resolutions follows from he Fisheries Act, "Fishery leases and licences" section, which states:
+For the Canadian fishery a score of 80 is appropriate because dispute resolutions follows from the Fisheries Act, "Fishery leases and licences" section, which states:

 "7.
 (1) Subject to subsection (2), the Minister may, in his absolute discretion, wherever the exclusive right of fishing does not already exist by law, issue or authorize to be issued."